godotengine/godot-docs/classes/class_xrinterface.rst

 **Inherits:** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-**Inherited By:** :ref:`MobileVRInterface<class_MobileVRInterface>`, :ref:`WebXRInterface<class_WebXRInterface>`, :ref:`XRInterfaceExtension<class_XRInterfaceExtension>`
+**Inherited By:** :ref:`MobileVRInterface<class_MobileVRInterface>`, :ref:`OpenXRInterface<class_OpenXRInterface>`, :ref:`WebXRInterface<class_WebXRInterface>`, :ref:`XRInterfaceExtension<class_XRInterfaceExtension>`

 Base class for an XR interface implementation.

 Description
 -----------

-This class needs to be implemented to make an AR or VR platform available to Godot and these should be implemented as C++ modules or GDNative modules (note that for GDNative the subclass XRScriptInterface should be used).
+This class needs to be implemented to make an AR or VR platform available to Godot and these should be implemented as C++ modules or GDExtension modules.
 Part of the interface is exposed to GDScript so you can detect, enable and configure an AR or VR platform.

 Interfaces should be written in such a way that simply enabling them will give us a working setup.
 You can query the available interfaces through :ref:`XRServer<class_XRServer>`.